AMI Digital Asset Specifications

 Deliverables

-For each collection object, the following shall be produced:
+For each collection object, the following should be produced:

 Capture tools